9PEO0xNd/M5Gray_MPU6886_BMM150/README.md

 - Do not move or tilt your M5Stack during the gyro offset calibration.
 - Do not use this unit in situations involving safety to life.
 - ~~- Not supported M5Unified library.
 (Consider M5Stack.h library depandency such as I2C, etc.)~~
-- Added example code using M5Unified library.(2024年の恵方を入れました)
+- Added example code using M5Unified library.

 ## References
 - https://github.com/BoschSensortec/BMM150-Sensor-API